-Like India and Pakistan, mango is considered the national fruit in the Philippines.
+Mango is considered the national fruit in the Philippines, besides other fruits and vegetables in Pakistan and India.
 Although the fruit hails from Myanmar, Bangladesh, and India, it’s cultivated widely in other countries in Southeast Asia, especially the Philippines.

 Mango variants are numerous.
 Each mango type will have differences in skin color, shape, or texture.
 There are several species of mango in the Philippines, such as Carabao and Pico (also known as Piko or Padero).

 Carabao mango (Manila mango) is the most famous one.
 When reaching the mature stage, the fruit has greenish-yellow skin covering the juicy yellow meat inside.
 It is the sweetest mango variety according to the Guinness Book of World Records.